 - Calcium requirements are 1000 mg/day during pregnancy (1300 mg/day for women under age 19) to promote strong bones and teeth for mother and baby.
 A regular dental check-up is recommended as well to track if there are damaged teeth.
 If you’re currently looking for pediatric and general dentistry, Renaissance Dental Center in Raleigh, NC is the best for you.
 If Mom doesn’t have enough, the calcium in her bones will be pulled out to meet the baby’s needs, leading to weaker bones for Mom in the future.
 Prenatal vitamins do not contain 100% of your calcium needs, since calcium decreases the absorption of iron.

 Omega-3 fatty acids (EPA and DHA) have many health benefits for mother and baby.
 They are polyunsaturated (“good”) fats that are essential in the diet or via supplementation since the human body cannot make them.
 They are important for vision and nerve development in the baby, and may decrease the incidence of allergies in babies and increase birth weight.
 For the Mom, they can help prevent pre-term labor, decrease the risk of pre-eclampsia and the risk for postpartum depression.
 Moms can become depleted in Omega 3’s when the baby uses them for nervous system development and/or when they are used to form breast milk after birth.
 After giving birth, consider having nursery ottoman glider.
 Its padded seating is made from 100% polyester and has a solid wood frame.
 This product can make you and your baby glide in comfort.
 This is why it is important for Moms to get at least 220 mg of each EPA and DHA during the prenatal, pregnancy, and postnatal time periods.
 They are found in anchovies, herring, sardines, salmon, and tuna, but since many of these fish contain mercury, it may be easier to get Omega 3’s from a supplement.
-I have always taken 2000 mg per day since Omega’s have so many health benefits, such as heart disease prevention, decreased period cramps and osteoporosis risk, reduced inflammation (great to reduce post-workout soreness and achieve glowing skin), improved cognitive function, and increased fertility.
+I have always taken 2000 mg per day since Omega’s have so many health benefits, such as heart disease prevention, decreased period cramps and osteoporosis risk, reduced inflammation great to reduce post-workout soreness and achieve glowing skin, but for this last one it is still necessary to use Organic Skincare Online products as well.

 I have taken probiotics for years because I was on a lot of antibiotics as a kid.
 (Remember that pink stuff for ear infections?
 Yuck!)
 We need antibiotics when we are sick to fight off the bad bacteria or infections in our bodies.
 There are also antibiotics found in animal products that we consume, used to prevent sickness in the animals and increase their growth.
 These antibiotics are essential at times, but while they may get rid of the bad bacteria, they take the good bacteria with them.
 Even organic vegetables may contain antibiotics, as animal manure (from animals given antibiotics) is often used for nutrients in the soil of these crops.
 So those of us who eat mostly organic diets may not even be safe.
 That is why many of us, who have been on antibiotics in the past, recently, or frequently, could use some help from probiotics in order to replace the good bacteria in our guts.
 Probiotics are similar to the good bacteria found naturally in the human gut.
 They can be taken in pill form and found in the diet.
 They are especially high in foods such as yogurt or other products that are probiotic-fortified.
 Probiotics enhance the immune system, decreasing the risk of food poisoning and infection.
 They aid in digestion, improve nutrient absorption, can decrease gastrointestinal discomfort, bloating, and constipation.
 They may help with weight loss, and decrease skin, yeast, and urinary tract infections.
 They also may increase fertility and decrease the risk of early miscarriage.
 In babies, they can decrease the risk of developing eczema, colic, diarrhea and food allergies.